bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 ### "MPAs Have Network Latency Issues"

 This is a valid point: with an MPA-style hypermedia approach you are gated by how fast your server can respond to requests.
+Part of that is network latency, which is hard to overcome without giving up one of the tremendously simplifying aspects of traditional web applications: a centralized data store.
+However, networks are fast and are getting faster, and there are well-known techniques for optimizing *server* latency (i.e. how fast your server returns a response), developed over decades, for monitoring and optimizing this response time.
+SQL and Redis caching, to name a two.
+Many htmx users remark just how fast htmx-based applications feel, but we won't pretend that latency isn't an issue to be considered.

-However, there are well-known techniques, developed over decades, for monitoring and optimizing this response time and, to be frank, the SPAs we work with day-to-day are often plenty laggy.
-On top of that, the complexity of optimistically synchronizing data with a server can lead to extremely difficult to understand data consistency issues and, a topic we will return to, a significant increase in application complexity.
+Now, the problem with latency issues is that they can make an app feel laggy.
+But, like you, we have worked with plenty of laggy SPAs, so the problem isn't neatly solved by simply using SPA frameworks.
+On top of that, optimistically synchronizing data with a server can lead to extremely difficult to understand data consistency issues and, a topic we will return to later, a significant increase in overall application complexity.

 ### "Github Has UI Bugs"

 Github does, indeed, have UI bugs, it's true.
-But none of them are particularly difficult to solve.  htmx offers multiple ways to [update content beyond the target element](https://htmx.org/examples/update-other-content/), all of them quite easy and any of which would work to solve the UI consistency issues pointed out.
+However, none of them are particularly difficult to solve.  htmx offers multiple ways to [update content beyond the target element](https://htmx.org/examples/update-other-content/), all of them quite easy and any of which would work to solve the UI consistency issues pointed out.

-Compare and contrast with the engineering work required to fix the bugs that Mr. Harris pointed out in Instagrams web application.
-We know which issues we'd rather fix.
+Contrast the Github UI issues with the Instagram UI issues Mr. Harris pointed out earlier: the Instagram issues would require far more sophisticated engineering work to resolve.

 ## Transitional Applications